Hoangpham13579/end_to_end_anomaly_detection/README.md

   <img src="assets/demo_environment.png" height="256"/>
 </div>

 The input is a random video labeled as "arson" from UCF-Crime testset.
-The input path is specified in the config file above.
+The input path is specified in the config file.

 <a id="prerequisites"></a>
 ## 🛠️ Prerequisites